vjeux/jParser/README.md

     * ``data`` is a [jDataView](https://github.com/vjeux/jDataView).
 You can give pretty much anything (String, [ArrayBuffer](https://developer.mozilla.org/en/JavaScript_typed_arrays), [Node Buffer](http://nodejs.org/docs/v0.6.2/api/buffers.html)), it will be casted to jDataView automatically.
     * ``structure`` is an object with all the defined structures.

+It implements [John Resig's self-calling constructor](http://ejohn.org/blog/simple-class-instantiation/) interface, so you may use simple `jParser(data, structure)` instead of `new jParser(data, structure)` if you like it.

 Examples
 ========